-- General purpose USB-CAN adapter.
+- General-purpose USB-CAN or UART-CAN adapter.

 - Low latency.
 The overall latency between the USB port on the host system and the CAN bus is under 1 millisecond.

 - High throughput.
 The device handles over 5000 frames per second in either direction continuously.